Qraft

 QR codes themselves have no expiration date.
 A QR code is simply a data container; the printed black and white pattern doesn't change over time.
 A QR code created 10 years ago can still be scanned today if physically readable.

 The misconception that "QR codes expire" almost always stems from the linked URL or service having an expiration, not the QR code itself.
+Understanding this distinction is the first step to creating long-lasting QR codes.

-Three Reasons They Appear to "Expire"
+Five Reasons They Appear to "Expire"

 The main reasons QR codes appear to stop working:

-• Linked page deleted: If the URL's page was closed or moved, scanning returns a 404 error
+• Linked page deleted: If the URL's page was closed or moved, scanning returns a 404 error.
+URL structure changes during website redesigns are the most common cause

 • Dynamic QR code subscription ended: Dynamic QR codes from paid plans stop redirecting when the subscription expires